vsrinivas/fuchsia/docs/development/languages/fidl/how-to/max-out-pagination.md

 ```

 Both enums `PointerEventType` and `PointerEventPhase`
 [default][fidl-language-enums] to an underlying representation of `uint32`.
-We
+You
-can therefore reduce the sizing of `SendPointerInputCmd` to the struct:
+can reduce the sizing of `SendPointerInputCmd` to the struct:

 ```fidl
 struct {